MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * In this project, a dataset that contains information on 'bike purchase by different individuals with discrete attributes' is presented.

-* Our aim is to clean,transform,analyze and visualize the dataset inorder to draw insights that will guide the bike seller in making informed marketing decisons hence improving his/her bike sales.
+* My aim is to clean,transform,analyze and visualize the dataset inorder to draw insights that will guide the bike seller in making informed marketing decisons hence improving his/her bike sales.

 # **Purpose of Project**
 **1)**.
-Identify which demographic of our identifiers purchased bikes more compared to their counterparts.
+Identify which demographic of the identifiers purchased bikes more compared to their counterparts.

  -This will grant the bike seller insight on which demographic to market more to in order to maximize bike sales.